segertonGH/Creative-Robotix-Educational-Platform-Arduino/README.md

 #### <ins>Display</ins>
 * **displayScrollText(String text)** - Scroll text, upto 40 characters.
 This method scolls text only once.
 If continiously called, the same message will continue to scroll.

+* **displayScrollTextReset()** - Resets the scroll text to start at the first charecter.
+This is useful when updating the scoll text.
+Preceeding the new scroll text with this reset will start the new scroll text at the start of the new text.

 * **displayImage(uint8_t image)** - Display one of the built in images, see display constants below.

 * **displayDigits(uint8_t number)** - Display a digit between 0 and 99